chrisvasqm/automaty/README.md

 3. Start automating!

+> [!NOTE]
+> If you want to "login", use "admin" as your `username` and `password`.
+It's currently hardcoded with a fake delay between 1-5 so you can practice waiting for an element to appear on the next route.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to Automaty, please fork the repository and submit a pull request.